Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 This is a common question.
 So, is a reserve account a savings account?
 Not exactly, but a reserve account is typically held within a savings account or money market account.
 A reserve account describes the purpose of the funds; they are reserved for specific future uses related to your rental property.

-A savings account describes the type of bank account holding those funds, an account designed for saving money, often earning interest.
+A landlord's business bank account is the type of bank account that holds those funds, an account designed for saving money and often earning interest.
 Using a dedicated savings account makes it a reserve savings account.

 FAQs